A comedic masterpiece with a performance for the ages: welcome to the wacky world of A Fish Called Wanda

-Archie Leach is a downtrodden barrister with a frosty wife and spoiled child.
+Archie Leach is a downtrodden barrister with a frosty wife and spoiled brat of a daughter, a maelstrom of doddering manhood in a borrowed kingdom of highly-strung femininity.
 He has long-since accepted his role as the family’s perfunctory provider, a position of vanity which is completely impotent due to his wife’s vast, inherited wealth.
 Polite, gullible and bereft of zeal, he is the typical British male in the minds of those who have never actually visited the country.

 Wanda – You just wanted to get me into bed.